bitmochibit/Defcon/README.md

 # NuclearCraft (it will change name)
-A minecraft plugin that adds the power and the dangers of nuclear energy.
+A plugin for spigot servers that adds nuclear energy and warfare.

-# NOTICE
-The development of this plugin is still on my plans but lately I'm being very busy.
-However I'm still thinking about features and I have all the implementations in mind, I just need time.

 # RoadMap
 > This section contains all the features that will be covered by the plugin in the future.